Zigurat-blockchain-masters/blockchain-core/docs/Functional Documentation/Functional_Specification.md

 1. Proof of Work - As implemented in the python example and defined in chapter 1.7.a / b

-   - The miner class takes transactions from the memory pool and checks wether they are valid transactions according to the nonce used.
+   - The miner class takes transactions from the memory pool and checks whether they are valid transactions according to the nonce used.
 If valid, the TXs are added to the newly mined block and cemented on the chain.

 2. Proof of Stake
    - It is entirely possible to pick another consensus mechanism such as PoW for the new implementation.